mahi97/mahi-log/_posts/2020-10-30-neural-turing-machine.md

 tags: meta-learning deep-learning machine-learning memory-augmented
 ---

-> Neural Turing Machine (NTM) is one of the first practices for utilizing an external memory to improve neural networks performance, It aims to learn how to use a memory bank and act like a computer program in order to achieve a more generalize solution and with far less samples.
-In this post we discuss how NTM interact and utilize a memory and show a robust implementation of NTM with PyTorch.
+> Neural Turing Machine (NTM) is one of the first practices for utilizing an external memory to improve neural network performance; It aims to learn how to use a memory bank and act like a computer program to achieve a more generalized solution with fewer samples.
+This post discusses how NTM interacts and utilizes memory and shows a robust implementation of NTM with PyTorch.

 <!--more-->